Code-Institute-Submissions/ck00lman-kool-styles/README.md

 $ git push heroku master
 ```

-## Setting Up the Database for Production.
+## Setting Up the Database for Production

 1. Add import dj_database_url to settings.py
 2. Change the databases setting in settings.py to get the default database url from env variable as below:
 ```